mdrv/wbh/README.md

     <img alt="GitHub License" src="https://img.shields.io/github/license/mdrv/wbh">
 </p>

-Restrict access to your website from web browsers with(out) specific features.
+Restrict access to your website from web browsers without specific features.

 >   [!CAUTION]
 >   The API of this module is **rapidly changing** and is not intended for production or commercial use.
 >
->   To suit your specific needs, it’s necessary to fork this project.
+>   To suit your specific needs, it’s necessary to fork this project (with attribution).
 You can expect the next major version (`v260`) to be **more stable**. 🌟

 ## 🎁 Features